gperzal/coupons-api/README.md

 ## 📊 Code Coverage

 You can measure what percentage of your code is covered by tests using pytest-cov.
-Run the following command to see the coverage report in your terminal:
+To see the coverage report in your terminal, run:

 ```bash
 pytest --cov-report term --cov=app tests/